 TL;DR

-Kadena, a Layer‑1 blockchain organisation that once approached a $4 billion valuation, abruptly ceased operations in October 2025, via a tweet.
+Kadena, a Layer‑1 blockchain organisation that reached a multi‑billion valuation in the 2021 cycle, abruptly ceased operations in October 2025 via a tweet.
 They will not be the last Web3 organisation to end things this way.

 From its 2016 founding as a JPMorgan spinout to its abrupt October 2025 shutdown, Kadena’s story underscores a critical divide in Web3: innovative technology undermined by organisational fragility.
 The core organisation ceased operations and maintenance, citing market conditions, leading to a sharp price drop and a series of delistings.

-As of December 14, 2025, KDA trades at approximately $0.011 USD with a market cap around $3.7 million, over 99.9% below its ~$27.64 all-time high in 2021.
+As of 18 January 2026, KDA trades around $0.009 USD with a market cap around $3.0 million, remaining over 99% below its ~$27.64 all-time high in 2021.
+CoinMarketCap snapshot.
 The network persists under miners and community maintainers, but the company’s end highlights weak execution, unclear revenue, and poor governance signals.

 This is not a tech failure.
 Chainweb’s scalable Proof‑of‑Work and Pact’s security‑focused contracts held promise, but this was a business failure, exposing Web3’s lack of operational guardrails.
 Comparable in trust erosion to major collapses like FTX (impact-wise, not alleging fraud), Kadena signals the first of many cases where engineering excellence meets organisational inadequacy.

 Why did Kadena fail?
 Kadena failed because its core organization could not sustain operations through the 2025 downturn.
 In October 2025 the team announced it would cease all business activity and active maintenance, citing market conditions and an inability to continue development.
+The Defiant · Binance.US notice.
 The shutdown, combined with unclear revenue, weak governance signals, and sudden communication, triggered a price crash and exchange delistings even though the chain can still run under miners.

 We work with many Layer-1 and infrastructure teams.
 A pattern repeats: teams can explain token mechanics and consensus, yet cannot state a plain business model or show a cadence of delivery that sustains confidence through downturns.
 Kadena fits that pattern.
 The engineering case was real; the operating case was not.